-I’ve walked these areas again & again – and never get tired of them!
-However, with the overseas tourist crowds these days, I just skip the really famous temples (Ginkakuji, Kiyomizudera…) and focus on exploring everything else.
+I’ve walked these areas again & again, and never get tired of them.
+However, as a local, I do often skip the really famous sites and concentrate on the lesser-known spots nearby.

 Gion’s Kenninji Temple

 Kyoto ‘Top 3’ Recommended Courses for First Time Visitors

 Take a taxi or bus to Ginkakuji Temple.
 They will drop you off at the bottom of a souvenir shop-lined street full of people.
 Walk up the street and visit Ginkakuji, the Silver Pavilion.
 Afterward, follow the tree-lined stream (canal).
 This is the ‘Tetsugakudo-no-michi’ or Philosopher’s Path.
 There are art galleries, shops, cafes, restaurants, and temples along this walk.
 Honen-in is an interesting temple worth visiting.
 Detour north off the path to pay it a visit.
 Make your way back to the path and follow it to the end – near Kumano Nyakouji Shrine.
 Walk down the sloping street here (there are a few souvenir shops).
 At the larger road you come to, follow everyone and turn left.
 As you walk, Eikando Temple will soon be on your left.
 Next is Nanzenji Temple.
 They are two of Kyoto’s most impressive temples and both are especially beautiful in the autumn.
 When you’ve finished exploring, take a taxi, bus, or train from this area back to your hotel.

 2) Kiyomizudera Area